 Yesterday, a number of pastors from around the Calgary area gathered at Calvary Grace for a monthly Gospel Coalition Prairies Pastors’ Meeting.
-At yesterday’s event, we were blessed to hear from Pastor Mouner Ajji, a Syrian Baptist minister now serving in Calgary.
-Some of you will remember Pastor Mouner’s presentation on evangelism to Muslims, which he gave to us a couple of months ago.
-Just like at that meeting, everyone present at the TGC Prairies pastor’s gathering was deeply encouraged and convicted by brother Mouner’s presentation.
+At yesterday’s event, we were blessed to hear from a Syrian Baptist minister now serving in Calgary.
+Some of you will remember this brother’s presentation on evangelism to Muslims, which he gave to us a couple of months ago.
+Just like at that meeting, everyone present at the TGC Prairies pastor’s gathering was deeply encouraged and convicted by this pastor's presentation.

 A Focus on Training Men and Blessing Other Churches

-Mouner gave a brief summary of his life before coming to Canada, and particularly of his ministry in Syria and Lebanon.
-Growing up in Syria in an Orthodox Christian background, Mouner came to Christ in 1981 and has held a firmly evangelical faith ever since.
+Our Syrian brother gave a brief summary of his life before coming to Canada, and particularly of his ministry in Syria and Lebanon.
+Growing up in Syria in an Orthodox Christian background, he came to Christ in 1981 and has held a firmly evangelical faith ever since.
 Not long after, he felt deeply convicted that Christ demanded an “all of life” ministry—a lesson that I believe every Christian, no matter their role in the church or time in the faith, needs to hear and obey!
-For Mouner himself, he sought to obey that command by pursuing pastoral ministry.
-For around 10 years afterward, he pastored in Aleppo, Syria’s second-largest city.
+For this Syrian Christian, he sought to obey that command by pursuing pastoral ministry.
+For around 10 years afterward, he pastored in one of Syria’s largest cities.
 He stressed to us that his flock was not large, but in what I felt was a very “First Thessalonians 2:19” sense (“What is our hope or joy or crown of boasting before our Lord Jesus at his coming?
 Is it not you?”
-Mouner emphasized that in looking back on that time he is most satisfied about the way many of his small group of believers are still in ministry to this day, leading and serving others.
+He emphasized that in looking back on that time he is most satisfied about the way many of his small group of believers are still in ministry to this day, leading and serving others.

-During this first phase of ministry, Mouner laboured without the benefit of formal theological education.
+During this first phase of ministry, he laboured without the benefit of formal theological education.
 Eventually, the Lord made the way for him to attend seminary in Beirut, and there he stayed for another 11 years or so—not just attending school but serving in church, orphanage, and radio outreach ministry.
-Upon his return to Syria in 2002, he resumed pastoral ministry in Aleppo—and what encouraged me in particular was where he placed his ministry priorities.
-Besides aggressive evangelism in the majority Muslim villages around Aleppo, distributing New Testaments and playing evangelistic films, Mouner also pursued making theological education available for Syrian Christians.
+Upon his return to Syria in 2002, he resumed pastoral ministry in the same city—and what encouraged me in particular was where he placed his ministry priorities.
+Besides aggressive evangelism in the majority Muslim villages around the city, distributing New Testaments and playing evangelistic films, this pastor also pursued making theological education available for Syrian Christians.
 He participated in a seminary extension program and served on its board for some time.
-Mouner was particularly encouraged by the fact that every city in Syria which had an evangelical church had students in this program.
+This brother was particularly encouraged by the fact that every city in Syria which had an evangelical church had students in this program.

-As Mouner said to us at one point, “There is no ministry without price.”
+As our brother said to us at one point, “There is no ministry without price.”
 That was in the context of a discussion of his observations of the Canadian church—which, God willing, I’d like to summarize and discuss next time.